Travel Photography Gear Guide | What Gear Do I Use?

 There are cases in which you don’t have a laptop with you (hiking, adventures in the wild, etc), but you still need to back up that super-important shot.
 Western Digital got your back with this device, which automatically backup your SD card as soon as you insert it.

 - PROS: no need for a laptop to backup!

 - CONS: needs to be set up the 1st time, and it’s a regular hard drive, so it must be handled with care.

 IF YOU NEED MORE: Western Digital has recently released an SSD version of this product, the My Passport Wireless SSD [Amazon | B&H] which I highly recommend especially if you’re not going to treat it with extreme care (SSD don’t suffer shocks as hard drives do).

 IF YOU NEED LESS: There’s not really any other option for automatic backup, so the only choice would be using a laptop & an external hard drive (see above my recommendations).

 Home NAS: Western Digital My Cloud EX2 Ultra

 You can get the My Cloud EX2 Ultra on [Amazon | B&H].

-This is my home NAS (Network-attached storage), which allows me to have a ton of Terabytes of storage at home, to which I can easily access from anywhere in the world via web.
+This is my home NAS (Network-attached storage), which allows me to have a ton of Terabytes of storage at home, which I can easily access from anywhere in the world via the web.
 It’s a secure way to backup your file has there inside there are 2 hard drives, where one is the exact copy of the other.

 Some might prefer cloud backups (I do have Dropbox Professional), but I like to have both to increase redundancy in my backup process, plus a home NAS is cheaper in the long term as there are no recurring payments.